• Skip to primary navigation

 Can I Freeze Over Ripe Bananas?

-But it doesn’t mean they’re unsalvageable!
-Mash the bananas and place them into a resealable airtight and freezer-safe container.
+But it doesn't mean they're unsalvageable!
+Mash the bananas and pop them into a resealable airtight and freezer-safe container or a freezer-safe bag (I like reusable freezer bags).

 The positive thing about extra ripe bananas is that they're extra sweet!